Jakob Johansson: AEK Athens

 On 28 December 2014, Johansson signed a 3.5-year contract with AEK Athens.
 On 22 August 2015, he made his debut in Super League Greece helping his team AEK win 3–0 against Platanias.
 On 22 November 2015, he scored his first season goal with a header in AEK Athens' away win against Panthrakikos.
 On 21 December 2015, the 15th matchday of the season, he again netted with a header giving his club the lead in 2–1 home defeat against Levadiakos.
 He finished the 2015–16 season with seven goals, including a header against Panathinaikos in a 3–1 victory.

-Johansson started the 2016–17 season as a key player for the team in midfield.
+Johansson started the 2016–17 season as a key player in midfield.
 In the late days of July 2017 AEK made a last effort to extend Johansson's contract, which is set to expire on 30 June 2018.
 On 20 August 2017, he scored in the opening match of the season against Panetolikos, which ended as a 2–0 home win.
-Johansson started the 2017–18 season as a key player for the team in midfield.
+Johansson started the season as a starter, but his serious injury in November 2017, combined with his desire not to renew his contract with the club, resulted in him being left out of the manager's plans.

 Rennes

-He signed for the Ligue 1 club Rennes in the summer of 2018.
+Johansson signed for the Ligue 1 club Rennes in the summer of 2018.

 Return to IFK Göteborg and retirement

 In 2020, he return to IFK Göteborg after six years abroad.
-On 22 June 2021, after suffering many injuries in the latest years, he decided at the age of only 31 to retire from professional football, citing his injuries as the reason that obliged him to retire.
+On 22 June 2021, after suffering many injuries in the latest years, he decided to retire from professional football at the age of only 31.